SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 * * *

 With some of these fundementals out of the way, let's get started with retrieving Doodle Jump from our phone.
->> Make sure to enable USB debugging in the [developer settings](https://developer.android.com/studio/debug/dev-options)
+>> Make sure to enable USB debugging in the [developer settings].(https://developer.android.com/studio/debug/dev-options)
->> Make sure to use a USB Micro cable with a data line
+>> and make sure to use a USB Micro cable with a data line.

 ## Using ADB

 Our first tool for teh job is called ADB.
 Integrated by Google for app developers, this tool allows you to interface between your device and host machine.
 We can use ADB to our advantage when we want to retrieve, install, or modify apps.

+To start it up, you will need to run any command for adb, provided that your device is connected and ready.
+`sudo adb devices` (run with sudo to prevent unauthorized error)

+This will list out any connected android devices (your phone might ask for further permission from the user to accept the host machine's request for connection).

 Since we're going to be taking apart an app from the phone, we're going to use `adb pull` to retrieve it.

 Before we do that, however, we should first find where it's located within our phone's filesystem.
 - Run `adb shell pm list packages` to list the full package name of each app registered on your android.